kubernetes-sigs/cluster-api/docs/proposals/20240916-improve-status-in-CAPI-resources.md

 - As of today v1beta1 MachineDeployments, MachineSets, MachinePools already have a `spec.MinReadySeconds` field.
   In v1beta2 those field are going to be migrated to MachineDeployments, MachineSets, MachinePools `spec.template.spec.MinReadySeconds` field, which is the `MinReadySeconds` field added in the first line of the table above.
-- Similarly to Pod's `ReadinessGates`, also Machine's `ReadinessGates` accept only conditions with positive polarity;
-  The Cluster API project might revisit this in the future to stay aligned with Kubernetes or if there are use cases justifying this change.
 - Both `MinReadySeconds` and `ReadinessGates` should be treated as other in-place propagated fields (changing them should not trigger rollouts).

 #### Machine Print columns